joyent/vera/docs/interface.md

 * Clients connect to and communicate with Vera via Web Sockets.
 * Intra-Vera communication is secured via HTTPS and HTTP Signature Auth.

-## Perhaps, Perhaps, Perhaps
+### Perhaps, Perhaps, Perhaps

-Things to consider that may end up being bad ideas:
+Things to consider that may end up being not implemented or just bad ideas:

+* Directories: Make the difference between a directory and a list explicit, don't allow name collisions.
 * There are no explicit deletes.
 Data is deleted when a client disconnects.
 * etags for test and set.
 * Persistent data.
 Perhaps "owner" is "nobody"?
 * Assign data ownership to another client.
 * Should we establish a majority of connections?
 Always one with the leader for writes, others for notifications when reconfigurations happen?

 ### Common Web Socket Request/Response items